esohel30/TeamMewProject/README.md

 # TeamMewProject
 pp1-RoH

+This is a superhero higher lower game.

+Players would be shown 2(+) characters and a category, such as intelligence, strength, speed, durability, power, combat and google search results and the player would try to pick which character has the higher metrics for that category.
+The values in these categories would be given in a number that we would compare between the different characters.

+We will keep track of how many questions they got right in a row (or use a life system where you lose a life if you get it wrong) as the score and keep going until the player loses.

 ## How to use
 1. Make sure you have all the requirements.
 1. In a terminal, `git clone {https from GitHub}`